 Skip to main content

-woman holding a cup of sugar cubes
+Woman holding a cup of sugar cubes

-5 Signs That Sugar Is Aging Your Face
+5 Signs Sugar Is Aging Your Face

 Do you have a sugary donut in your hand?
 Here’s some news that will make you put down that pastry and walk away: Sugar ages you.
 Although there are lots of factors that ruin your skin, sugar is probably one of the worst offenders for outright aging your face and body.
 Not only should you avoid sugar for dietary reasons (US health guidelines recommend you cut way back), you now have the added incentive of protecting your looks from the aging ravages of sugar.
 Here’s a closer look at how sugar could be aging your face.